 The initial weather problem was very strong wind of up to 55mph, making it difficult, if not unsafe, to go up high onto ridges.
 The first day was forecast for rain as well as strong wind so most of us did a coastal walk on the peninsula from Glen Brittle.
 We investigated the remains of a fairly extensive Iron Age settlement, and burial chamber and were able to enjoy good views of the wildlife, including seals, gannets, oystercatchers, cormorants, lapwings and orchids.
 Ed managed to take good photos of some of them.
 Don explored other areas of the island, such as the Quiraing in the north and, on other days, the coral beaches north of Dunvegan.

 Tuesday morning saw horizontal waves of rain and continuing strong wind, keeping us indoors until almost midday.
 The Red Cuillin range looked a better option than others, being lower.
 Max and I ran out of patience first, so we set off in rain, up the Drum na Ruaige ridge to the tops of Beinn Dearg Mheadhonach (651m) and Beinn Dearg Mhor (731m).
 The wind was so strong that I was often unable to walk or stay upright, it felt like trying to walk upstream in a raging river, with gusts pushing you over now and again.
 We managed the two lower tops but had to leave Glamaig for another day.
 The rain and cloud did stop later, so we had lovely views to the mainland and other islands.
-Ed, Andy, Mike and Howard went along the valley behind and up to the col between the same tops, so also had good views in the afternoon.
+Ed, Andy, Mike and Howard went along Coire na Sgairde and up to the Beaiach na Sgairde between the same tops, so also had good views in the afternoon.

 The Wednesday forecast was better so Max and I attempted a route on the Black Cuillin ridge, hoping for the clearing of summits that had been forecast.
 We set off from Glen Brittle SYHA towards the ridge, initially on a good path into the coire then on steep scree towards An Dorus gap.
 The cloud never lifted in our area, so we were unable to find the direct way across to Sgurr Mhadaidh, so we attempted the gully on wet, slippy rock and eventually found a way around on the south side towards Sgurr a Ghreadaich (973m).
-Since the visibility was very limited, we opted not to go back to Mhaidadh but to continue south over 2 tops to Sgurr na Banachdich (965m), from where there was a good descent route.
+Since the visibility was very limited, we opted not to go back to Mhaidadh but to continue south over two tops to Sgurr na Banachdich (965m), from where there was a good descent route.
 Route finding was not easy, despite it being a ridge, and we had to backtrack several times to find a reasonable way along, as some serious scrambling was involved and no one else was up there that day.
 It was inevitably slow going, but the way off Banachdich was easy and we were soon down into sunshine, with the welcome sight of green grass and lambs.
-The others went to the Quiraing and enjoyed a sunny but windy day there.
+The others went to the Quiraing and around to the Flora Macdonald monument on the NW coast and enjoyed a sunny but windy day.

 Thursday saw altogether better weather so most of us did a pleasant, non-technical route up Bruach na Frithe (958m) in good conditions.
 We heard the first (for me) cuckoos of the year in the valley on the approach.
 Rain showers lasted on and off for a couple of hours but once we were up to the ridge it all cleared to give us great views.
 Several other groups were up there, including people from America and Australia.
 We descended into Coire a Bhasteir, down some scree and over boilerplate slabs, with a section of interesting route finding, back to the car, then drove to the SYHA at Ratagan on the mainland.